dmose/talkilla/docs/debugging.md

 (https://addons.mozilla.org/en-US/firefox/addon/indexeddb-browser/).

-2. In the profile you want to use it in, execute the following shell command to make it with Firefox 26 and later:
+2. In the profile you want to use it in, execute the following shell command to make it work with Firefox 26 and later:

 ```ln -s storage/persistent ./indexedDB```